top of page

 The Promise of the Six extends beyond the battlefield.
 It is alive in every circle of service:

-• The soldier who vows, "If I fall, my brothers and sisters will stand for my children."
+• The soldier who vows, "If I fall, my brothers or sisters and community will stand in for my children."

-• The family who vows, If you are gone, we will carry your name, your honor, your legacy.
+• The community who vows, If you are gone, we will carry your name, your honor, your legacy.

 • The children who vow, If my parent serves, then I, too, carry the torch of service.